donboulton666/bibwoe.com/src/content/posts/jew-who.md

 It's still going on in China with the Uyghur slaves.

-I am a mutt I have everything in my blood from around the World including Chinese 3 times.
+I am a mutt I have everything in my blood from around the World including Chinese in my history 3 times.
 The Holman side of my family has a compiled book of family history including a lot of pictures and drawings of family member's to the 1600's.
 I look at mixed blood as maybe a Curse and somewhat of a Blessing.
 Some of the smartest and most Beautiful are of Mixed Blood.
 A Lot of Jewish girls are very pretty.
 Some I have to double or triple take.

 The other Two tribes of Israel were of dark and light mixes, with differing living areas, political views and ways.
 Known as Judah and Benjamin!